Confinement in $(1+1)$ dimensions: a holographic perspective from I-branes: Maldacena-Wilson, 't Hooft loops and Entanglement Entropy

 To avoid the 't Hooft loop to be driven by the UV (LST) dynamics and to realise explicitly these short configurations, we introduce a hard cutoff in the radial direction and recalculate things.
 Doing so, the behaviour changes qualitatively.

-In fact, after introducing the UV cut-off, the separation between the pair of monopoles does not show a maximum value, instead we find a 'double valued' behaviour as displayed in the left panel of Figure \ref{figura6}.
+In fact, the separation between the pair of monopoles does not show a maximum value, instead we find a 'double valued' behaviour as displayed in the left panel of Figure \ref{figura6}.
 This leads to a phase transition in the curve $E_{MM}(L_{MM})$.
-Note that this curve now has the correct 'downwards' concavity, indicating that the configuration is stable.
+Note that the curve now has the correct 'downwards' concavity, indicating that the configuration is stable.
 This phase transition is the physical manifestation of the magnetic string suddenly changing into two disconnected magnetic strings that move without energy expense.
 This is deconfinement for the pair monopole anti-monopole.
 We are finding confinement for the quark-anti-quark pair and screening for a pair of monopoles.
 These behaviours are consistent with the (electric) confining behaviour of the dual QFT.

 The introduction of the UV cutoff might seem unsatisfactory.
 Here we use it as a device to show that the correct five brane embedding must be more elaborated than the one we proposed above.
 It is also used to avoid the LST overtaking the dynamics.
 The effect of the cutoff is clear considering the integral needed to calculate $L(r_0)$.
 This integral vanishes for $r_0\to r_{MAX}$.
 This produces a double-valued $L(r_0)$ and a consequent phase transition.